kvantou/Ramenie/README.md

-Pre-alpha version of lending "Ramenie" - ramen restaurant.
+Pre-alpha version of lending web page "Ramenie" - ramen restaurant.

 @raphaelayo(Figma) - author of design and style.

+Other imahes were generated with Microsoft 365 image generator and AI Comic Factory